Max. Leverage

 The swap fees will depend on the instrument you are trading, the size of the trade, the spread, leverage, and whether your trade position is a long swap (buy) or short swap (sell).
 Islamic Accounts do not pay swap fees, because they are swap-free.

-You can use the Trader’s Calculator on the FBS website to calculate the likely swap fees you will pay on a trade.
+You can use the Traderā€™s Calculator on the FBS website to calculate the likely swap fees you will pay on a trade.

-FBS South Africa Swap-fees Calculator
+FBS Trading Calculator South Africa

 1) Deposit and Withdrawal fees: FBS offers free deposit on all payment methods when you deposit above the minimum deposit, except for STICPAY which attracts a deposit fee of 2.5% plus US$0.3.